protontypes/open-sustainable-technology/README.md

 - [PowerCalc](https://github.com/bramstroker/homeassistant-powercalc) - Custom component for Home Assistant to estimate the power consumption (as virtual meters) of lights, fans, smart speakers and other devices, which don't have a built-in power meter.
 - [homeassistant-alphaESS](https://github.com/CharlesGillanders/homeassistant-alphaESS) - Monitor your energy generation, storage, and usage data using the official Open API from Alpha ESS.
 - [eemeter](https://github.com/openeemeter/eemeter) - An open source Python package for implementing and developing standard methods for calculating normalized metered energy consumption and avoided energy use.
+- [Home Assistant Octopus Energy](https://github.com/BottlecapDave/HomeAssistant-OctopusEnergy) - Bring your Octopus Energy details into Home Assistant to help you towards a more energy efficient (and or cheaper) home.

 ### Energy System Modeling Frameworks
 - [Open Energy System Models](https://en.wikipedia.org/wiki/Open_energy_system_models) - Used to explore future energy systems and are often applied to questions involving energy and climate policy.